wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   * Add samples to Common Prefix/Suffix Alternations.
   * Expose the hidden parameters.
   * Add a random seed so Histogram of Final Type Lengths is consistent between runs (useful during dev).
+  * Put lost and found categories next to each other for easier comparison.
 * Why Not Both!
   * Use proper JSON parsing.
   * Explicitly specify output files.